 Tel: +1 212 906 6127

-Mr. Ruiz has been working on crisis prevention and recovery issues for UNDP for the past 17 years.
+Mr. Ruiz has been working on crisis prevention, recovery and governance issues in UNDP for the past 18 years.
 He was the senior adviser on post-crisis reconstruction processes in Haiti, Lebanon and Sri Lanka, where he spent most of his professional career.
 He has also worked for the Bureau for Crisis Prevention and Recovery in Geneva, supporting several countries such as Algeria, Angola, Madagascar, Mauritania and Somalia, and the inter-agency response following the Indian Ocean Tsunami.

-Mr. Ruiz coordinated the UNDP National Human Development Report in Haiti and was part of the editorial team of the global Human Development Report Disaster Risk: A challenge for Development.
+Mr. Ruiz coordinated the UNDP National Human Development Report in Haiti and was part of the editorial team of the global UNDP report Reducing Disaster Risk: A challenge for Development.

 Prior to working with UNDP, he worked for universities (researcher for the Jean Monnet Chair at Universidad Complutense de Madrid, teacher at Université de Toulouse le-Mirail, France), Chambers of Commerce, research institutes (IRELA, Centro de Investigaciones para la Paz) and NGOs in Spain.

 Mr. Ruiz has authored several publications.
-He is a law graduate (Madrid), and Communitarian Law (Rouen) and is a PhD candidate in International Economics and Development (Universidad Complutense de Madrid, Spain)
+He is a law graduate (Madrid), and Communitarian Law (Rouen) and is a PhD in International Economics and Development (Universidad Complutense de Madrid, Spain).